 Impact on other health conditions

 If you have a medical condition like diabetes or renal disease, you may need to modify this diet to meet your specific nutrition needs.
-If this applies to you, talk to your doctor or dietitian before making any changes.
+If this applies to you, talk to your doctor or registered dietitian before making any changes.

 Gastric discomfort